Table of Contents

 - Nicely insulated so there is no freeze off in extreme cold skiing trips.

 - It can be comfortably worn underneath your jacket, as well as over your clothes.

 - The straps are adjustable and comfortable.

-- The hydration pack does not have any additional storage, other than the bladder.
+- The hydration pack does not have any additional storage, other than the water bladder.

-- Wearing it under your snow jacket could get a bit uncomfortable at times.
-You have to wear it under your jacket in extremely cold weather (especially when you are skiing down the slopes) to keep the water from freezing.
+- Wearing it under your jacket could get a bit uncomfortable at times.
+You have to wear it under your jacket in extremely cold weather (especially when you are skiing down the slopes) to avoid freezing.

-- The hose of the hydration pack can easily detach from the water bladder.
+- The hose of the hydration pack can easily detach from the bladder.

-Cross-country skiing is fun as long as you are comfortable and have your water and important supplies with you.
-A good hydration backpack should be easy to carry for long intervals as well as convenient to clean.
-From our recommended list of hydration backpacks for cross country skiing, which one are you going to get?
+XC skiing is fun as long as you are comfortable and have your water and important supplies with you.
+A good hydration pack for skiing should be easy to carry for long intervals as well as convenient to clean.
+From our recommended list of hydration backpacks for XC skiing, which one are you going to get?